 We have discussed the many reasons why hermit crabs can suffer from PPS.
 It’s not only new hermit crabs that experience stress, as resident hermit crabs can fall victim to stress and anxiety.

 Hermit crabs require constant vigilance to ensure that they remain happy and healthy.
 Despite what you may have heard, these are not low-maintenance pets.
 Stress, and the corresponding dangers, are never far away for hermit crabs.

 Let’s look at why captive hermit crabs are likely to encounter stress.
 Refer to our list of symptoms; if you spot these in your hermit crabs, you must identify and resolve the cause.

 As suggested, the habitat of pet hermit crabs should mirror that of outdoor living conditions.
 Failure to do so will remind them of their captivity, which isn’t a natural state of being for hermit crabs.

 This doesn’t mean that all captive hermit crabs will be miserable by default.
 Create the correct living arrangement, so your hermit crabs will be as happy as they were in the wild; they’ll enjoy all the benefits without the environmental threats, such as predators.

 That said, it’s not always easy to maintain a perfect environment, so you’ll need to observe your hermit crabs’ behavior.
 At the first sign of disgruntlement, consider what’s causing unhappiness, as this will benefit everyone in the longer term.

 Humidity and Temperature

-Aim for a temperature of 80 degrees Fahrenheit in a hermit crab enclosure.
-This is the upper echelons of temperature, but most hermit crabs enjoy living this way.
+Try to achieve a temperature of 80 degrees Fahrenheit in a hermit crab enclosure.
+This is the upper-temperature range, but most hermit crabs enjoy living this way.